-Alternatively, if you have a subscriptions manifest, you can upload it by browsing to the location where the file is saved to upload it (the subscription manifest is the complete .zip file, not its component parts).
+1. By default, the option to retrieve and import your subscription is to upload a subscription manifest you generate from https://access.redhat.com/management/subscription_allocations.
 See Obtaining a subscriptions manifest for more detail.
+Once you have a subscription manifest, you can upload it by browsing to the location where the file is saved (the subscription manifest is the complete .zip file, not its component parts).

-Note: If the Browse button is grayed-out, clear the username and password fields to enable the Browse button.
+Note: If the Browse button in the subscription manifest option is grayed-out, clear the username and password fields to enable the Browse button.